 - Offer options for students to utilize a digital version of textbooks instead of taking home the book at home depending if the textbook vendors have digital versions available.
 Students could use the family PC or a tablet to view the books.
 This is also implemented in the Chino Unified district.

 - Schools with high traffic congestion should consider staggering their start times so traffic would even out throughout the day.
 It is one way we can maximize our school sites and make it easier for parents and community members to navigate through the neighborhood.
 Medical studies have shown that middle and high school students should start school later in the day.
-Perhaps we could have juniors and seniors start their day at the second period and end with the seventh period as an example.
-Students who have activities such as marching band would still follow a conventional schedule as well.

 - Over 60% of the Measure P bond money is still available.
 I want to make sure that the funds are spent in a timely matter where we do not have to come asking for more money for another 15 years.